sebawita/KinveyChat/Tutorial/tutorial-07-finishing-touches.md

 ## Complete the conversation with a Webhook

-Once the user completes the conversation and confirms their choice, all you are left with is to take the date collected in the conversation and send it to your backend.
+Once the user completes the conversation and confirms their choice, all you are left with is to take the data collected in the conversation and send it to your backend.
 This would usually mean triggering a process to execute on the agreed transaction.
 For example:

 1. user: orders a pizza via your chatbot